• Skip to primary navigation

 How Fast is your Reaction Time?

 Test your reaction time using just a ruler.
-Can you test your friends and record their results too?
-How do you think could you improve your reaction time?
+Test your friends and family and record their results, too.
+Try to think of ways to improve your reaction time.

 Human Body Drawing – simple science experiments